dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
   * Discussed with Shaharoz about Regeneration strategy
-  * Discussed with Mario and Muhammand about color overlay issue in double attach
+  * Discussed with Mario and Muhammad about color overlay issue in double attach
   * Fixed bugs
   * Investigated bugs